 Around the fifth or sixth century, a 28th Buddhist Patriarch monk from India named Ta'mo came to the Shaolin Temple.
 Ta'mo infused many changes into the Temples core curriculum, making it world-famous for its spiritual teachings of Chan meditation and its incredible martial art feats of 'Shaolin Wushu,' or what most people know as 'Shaolin Kung Fu.
 'Wushu' is martial arts, and 'Kung Fu' is great skill, hard work or difficult task.

 Ta'mo noticed that the monks were out of shape and undisciplined while performing their daily tasks, so he developed a training system that would integrate the entire body, mind, and spirit.
 The system included yoga and martial art exercise routines that he brought with him from his homeland in India.
 This was the beginning of what is now referred to as Shaolin Temple Kung Fu

 Anyone who studies Shaolin Wushu, no matter what age, size, or physical shape, will enhance their health, longevity, vitality, balance, discipline, mental focus, control, esteem, confidence, and yes, even self-defense.

 Shaolin Kung Fu or mainly Wushu is designed to make each person healthier, physically and mentally fit, humble and compassionate.
 It is used as a form of fitness and exercise that strengthens the body, spirit, and mind for overall health and longevity of life.

 Shaolin Wushu, Tai Chi, Qigong, and Chan Fa are fundamentally about aligning the character of each individual who studies it with morality, compassion and great respect for humanity, with the addition of physical fitness and self-defense!

 Shaolin Wushu is so much more than that.
-"It's a way of life!"
+Just like in or faith of Christianity, "It's a way of life!"